Find synonyms Find exact match

 Timothy grass sublingual tablet — The Timothy grass pollen sublingual tablet (Grastek, Merck) contains 2800 bioequivalent allergy units (BAUs) of Timothy grass pollen (approximately 15 mcg Phl p 5) and is indicated for the treatment of grass pollen-induced allergic rhinitis, with or without conjunctivitis, in patients aged 5 to 65 years.
 Allergy to Timothy or to a cross-reactive grass species (sweet vernal, orchard/cocksfoot, perennial rye, Kentucky blue/June grass, meadow fescue, or redtop) should be confirmed by positive skin test or in vitro testing for pollen-specific immunoglobulin E (IgE) to Timothy grass or to one of the cross-reactive grass pollens.

 The Timothy grass pollen sublingual tablet is labeled as "contraindicated in patients with severe, unstable, or uncontrolled asthma; a history of any severe systemic allergic reaction; a history of any severe local reaction after taking sublingual allergen immunotherapy; a history of eosinophilic esophagitis; or hypersensitivity to any of the inactive ingredients" (eg, fish-derived gelatin) .
-The most common adverse effects were oral pruritus, throat irritation, mouth edema, and ear pruritus (24, 21, 10, 7, respectively).
+The most common adverse effects were oral pruritus, throat irritation, ear pruritus, and mouth edema (27, 23, 13, 11, percent respectively).

 In some studies, the daily dose of allergenic protein in micrograms is equivalent to the dose given every two to four weeks in SCIT.